spikegrobstein/neovim-config/notes.md

 is typescript working?

-## invisible files not in fuzzy find window
+## [done] invisible files not in fuzzy find window

+this either shows invisible files including the .git directory or it shows no invisible files at all.

+## resize splits when resizing window

+## bash insert do/done case/esac then/fi